 Why should I wait?
 Yearning, longing ...

-In our life it often happens like this: it seems to us that having made a successful purchase, having achieved an advantageous place of work, a high salary, a good position in society, etc., we will at last calm down, gain something important.
+In our life it often happens like this: it seems to us that having made a successful purchase, having achieved an advantageous place of work, a high salary, a good position in society, etc., we will finally calm down and get something important.
 But we hardly achieve all this, as it turns out that there is nothing special about this, and again something is missing, there is a kind of emptiness.
-We are striving for an elusive good, for the fullness of life, as for a tempting horizon, which can not be reached at all.
+We aspire to an elusive good, to the fullness of life, as to a tempting horizon, which can not be reached at all.
 Because the soul of man is such that only God can satiate it.
 Only an infinite God can saturate the infinite depths of our hearts.

 The Holy Fathers say that the soul of man is like a sunflower, which always refers to the sun with its flower, and the heart aspires to God, pines and fades without spiritual light.
 In fact, there are no such people who have never experienced an inner craving for the spiritual, who never had a soulache, so that they would not need God.
 Simply, we see many people only at a certain stage of their life path and by their limitations we believe that they will never feel spiritual thirst and will not change for the better.

 Often the crisis situation in life, strong grief, contact with death helps us to turn to faith, when suddenly it is revealed that not everything is as we thought before, and the person wants that there is something that exceeds the limits of our material world.